 The Mobile Pentium III Processor-M system bus signals use a variation of the low-voltage swing GTL signaling technology.
 The AGTL system bus depends on incident wave switching and uses flight time for timing calculations of the AGTL signals, as opposed to capacitive derating.
 Intel recommends analog signal simulation of the system bus including trace lengths.
-Contact your field sales representative to receive the IBIS models for the Mobile Pentium III Processor-M.
+Contact your Intel Field Sales Representative to receive the IBIS models for the Mobile Pentium III Processor-M.